pbv22/xmp-mmc-test/README.md

 	that means that the catalog file is also read from that directory.
 But the catalog should be read from _xmp-mmc-test-wsdl-**b**/target/xsd_.

-	Additionally the info message saying that the requested document _.../schema-b.xsd_ should rather be a warning.
+	In addition the info message saying that the requested document _.../schema-b.xsd_ could not be found should rather be a warning.

 	2.2 The transformed version of _wsdl-b.wsdl_ is in _xmp-mmc-test-wsdl-b/target/generated-resources/xml/xslt/service-b.wsdl_